 - Typically involve false or embellished allegations.

-- Are eligible to be expunged from your record.
+- If No Billed or dropped, are eligible to be expunged from your record.

 Domestic Violence is a Stigma

 When people see that you were arrested for domestic violence they assume the worse.
-They may never even look far enough down to see that the charges were dropped or never even filed on, or your record may not even have the disposition (inaccuracies).
+They may never even look far enough down to see that the charges were dropped.
 All they see is a person that is violent towards women.

 Most Domestic Violence Arrests are Dropped